-- 9.5.2 A National Record may be set only during scoring races. (i.e., not during any Practice Period or any race which is abandoned or cancelled.) - 9.5.3 A National Record may only be set at: - a) an IFSC Speed Competition meeting the certification requirements for a World Record; or - a USA Climbing Speed Competition on the official USA Climbing calendar of events, meeting the relevant certification standards outlined in Rule 9.4, and sanctioned by USA Climbing for Nationals Records prior to the competition.

-The sanctioning of the competition for National Records should be announced at the Technical Meeting.
+- 9.5.2 A National Record may be set only during scoring races. (i.e., not during any Practice Period or any race which is abandoned or cancelled.) - 9.5.3 A National Record may only be set at: - a) an IFSC Speed Competition meeting the certification requirements for a World Record; or - b) a USA Climbing hosted or sanctioned Speed Competition where: - e)b)on the climbing surface, holds, and timing system all meetofficial USA Climbing calendar of events, meeting the relevant certification standards outlined in Rule 9.4; and sanctioned by USA Climbing for Nationals Records prior to the competition. - The sanctioning of the competition uses for National Records should be announced at the Standard Speed Field of Play, Format, and Starting Order rules; and - ii) the competition is included in the official USA Climbing or IFSC calendar of events; and - iii) a Speed Judge has been appointed by USA Climbing or the IFSCTechnical Meeting.